 The longstanding idea of the “strong Black woman” minimizes the softer side of Black mothering.
-Karen Craddock, Ph.D., visiting scholar at WCW, and her colleague Marva L. Lewis, Ph.D., explore this idea in a chapter of the Routledge Companion to Motherhood, which will be published in 2019.
+Karen Craddock, Ph.D., visiting scholar at WCW, and her colleague Marva L. Lewis, Ph.D., explore this idea in a chapter of the Routledge Companion to Motherhood, which was published in 2019.

 “We discuss the longstanding schema of a ‘strong Black woman’ that often obscures the gentle and more vulnerable side of Black mothering and minimizes the mental health needs of Black mothers and their need for emotional, physical, or monetary support,” write Craddock and Lewis about the chapter.